An accident can happen at any time, catching us off guard and out of the blue.

 After experiencing a traumatic event, likely, you will not fully realize the extent of the situation straight away.

-You are likely to be overwhelmed by the chaos or simply the enormity of the circumstances and cannot process everything yet.
+You will likely be overwhelmed by the chaos or the enormity of the circumstances and cannot process everything yet.

 It is hugely important, therefore, to acknowledge that it is completely normal for your mind and body to take time to calm down after an accident.